 Arc Flash incidents happen when there’s a fault between a phase conductor and, either, another conductor or the ground, causing an electrical current to pass through the air between the two points.

-Within a fraction of a second, an Arc Flash can reach over 19,0000 C, which is more than 3.5 times hotter than the surface of the sun.
+Within a fraction of a second, the Arc Flash temperature can reach over 19,0000 C, which is more than 3.5 times hotter than the surface of the sun.
 At this temperature, copper expands at a factor of 67,000 times within a few milliseconds and there’s a blast from the sudden expansion in the temperature of the surrounding air.

 The extent of the heat radiation, acoustical energy and the pressure wave which form part of an Arc Flash blast are influenced by many factors, such as whether the incident occurred within a contained space such as a distribution box (focusing all the released energy out of the box in one direction) or in an open space where the energy disperses equally over 360o.